A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Introduction

 \section{Introduction}

-Time series data is amongst the most ubiquitous data types, and has penetrated nearly each corner of our daily life~\cite{FDama_forecast_2021}, e.g., user-item interaction series in e-commerce domain, stock price series over time in finance domain.
-In recent years, time series analysis has attracted rapidly increasing attention from academia and industry.
-It has played a critical role in a wide variety of real-world application domains to address significant challenges around us long-lastingly, such as traffic monitoring~\cite{Bai2020nips}, financial analysis~\cite{FengHWLLC19}, and COVID-19 prediction~\cite{tampsgcnets2022}, through forecasting~\cite{Benidis_forecasting_2022}, anomaly detection~\cite{Zahra_anomaly_2022}, and classification~\cite{Ismail_classification_2019}.
+Time series data is amongst the most ubiquitous data types, and has penetrated nearly every corner of our daily life~\cite{FDama_forecast_2021}, e.g., user-item interaction series in e-commerce and stock price series over time in finance.
+In recent years, time series analysis has attracted rapidly increasing attention from academia and industry, particularly in areas such as time series forecasting~\cite{Benidis_forecasting_2022}, anomaly detection~\cite{Zahra_anomaly_2022}, and classification~\cite{FawazFWIM19}.
+Time series analysis has played a critical role in a wide variety of real-world applications to address significant challenges around us long-lastingly, such as traffic monitoring~\cite{Bai2020nips,deepcn_2024}, financial analysis~\cite{FengHWLLC19, Amplifier_2025}, and COVID-19 prediction~\cite{tampsgcnets2022,HeZYSNC25}.
+However, time series analysis is extremely challenging due to the intricate inter-series correlations and intra-series dependencies.

-However, time series analysis is extremely challenging due to the complexity of its data characteristics, such as intricate spatial correlations and temporal dependencies, the non-stationary over time, and incomplete observations.
-Among the various complexities, intricate spatial correlations and temporal dependencies have been proven to be extremely critical and challenging for time series modeling and analysis.
-How to well model such complexity and to address the corresponding challenge has been the core research problem in this area \cite{FDama_forecast_2021,Benidis_forecasting_2022}.